jonathanvieri/chooaca/README.md

 ## Usage
 1. Clone the project
+2. Fill the API Key in Constants file
-2. Open and run the project in Xcode
+3. Open and run the project in Xcode

 ## Credits
 Weather API is provided by [OpenWeatherMap](https://openweathermap.org/api)